dubstepdragon/consent-cards/README.md

 # Consent Cards

 This was a project in an effort to help represent consent in the clearest way possible in VRChat meetups.

-Be it 18+ or not, consent is key among everyone when it comes to social interactions.
+Consent is key among everyone when it comes to social interactions so I made this tool to help people broadcast their intentions in worlds where this tool has been imported.

-Consent is such an important thing this tool will be open, avaiable and free to use for everyone (and I plan to keep it that way)

-The only monitization I want to have with this project is donations if you wish to support the project (for that purchase it through gum road and add monatary value)

-I ask Kindly that any forks or upgrades to this repo maintain the free and open source idea of this project.
+I ask Kindly that any forks, upgrades or other distributions to this tool maintain the free and open source core of this project.

-# How to use
+## How to use

-1. Add to VCC then add to your project
+1. Use the VCC link to add to the Creator Companion
 2. Use the Helpful Editor Window to generate the managers, and panels needed.
-3. Drag the main panel where you feel it will work best.
-4. The main manager can reside anywhere, the canvas window can be shown hidden or put where you want, it's a local window.
+3. Edit the Details of each of the indicators.
+4. Upload your VRChat World!

+## Rules for Forking, Contributing, or Redistribution

+I ask you don't charge for this tool.
+As I said above, Consent is Key, I hope this tool will help make it easier for people to broadcast their intentions at meetups, or other situations.

+If you feel you want to donate, I have a gumroad link where you can send money through a storefront to support my development on this tool.